 What Sets Us Apart

-Pioneering the effort of shaping resident education in Otolaryngology to maximize learning and skill-building, our department values the ever increasing role of physician extenders in the day-to-day management of our patients on the floor.
-During the operative day, the in-patient and consultation services are overseen by our five skilled physician extenders who communicate closely with the on-service residents.
+Pioneering the effort of shaping resident education in Otolaryngology to maximize learning, skill-building and autonomy, our department values the ever increasing role of advanced practice providers in the day-to-day management of our patients on the floor.
+During the operative day, the in-patient and consultation services are overseen by our five skilled nurse practitioners team who communicate closely with the on-service residents.
 This enables our residents to focus on the surgical management of patients in the operating room during the day while developing excellent team-oriented leadership skills to direct patient care on the floor.
 All clinical decisions are ultimately the responsibility of our residents with oversight by our attending staff.

-Over the last 3 years, the Department of Otolaryngology at Thomas Jefferson University Hospital has added fellowship positions in Rhinology & Skull Base Surgery and Advanced Oncologic Head & Neck Surgery.
-The fellow presence has enhanced education and helped to spread out the clinical workload without negatively impacting resident case load diversity.
+The Department of Otolaryngology at Thomas Jefferson University Hospital has added fellowship positions in Rhinology & Skull Base Surgery, Advanced Oncologic Head & Neck Surgery and Facial Plastic and Reconstructive Surgery.
+Additionally, the Nemours/A.I.
+Dupont Pediatric Otolaryngology depatment has a fellowship position with whom the resident work closely.
+At Jefferson, the fellow presence has enhanced education and helped to spread out the clinical workload without negatively impacting resident case load diversity.

 Additional benefits our residents enjoy include the provision of a full set of Baileys texts upon entrance to the program, as well as an annual book selected by the chief residents.
 Subscriptions to each of the major journals as well as membership dues for the major societies are also provided in order to keep our residents current.
 Furthermore, multiple academic and skill-based courses are provided to the residents throughout the year for their continued learning.
 Lastly, poster and podium presentations at both regional and national conferences are supported by the department.
-Attendance at local meetings, such as the Philadelphia Laryngological Society and Pennsylvania Academy of Otolaryngology is highly encouraged as well.
+Attendance at local meetings, such as the Philadelphia Laryngological Society and Pennsylvania Academy of Otolaryngology are highly encouraged as well.
+Additionally, Jefferson residents attend and participate in conferences hosted by the Otolaryngology department, including the annual sialendoscopy course.

 Camaraderie and morale are key to the Jefferson experience and group events are both encouraged and supported by the department.
-Examples include the annual 5K Mud Run in Fairmount Park, pre-chief retreat for the PGY-4’s in April, and Blue Cross Broad Street 10-Miler.
+Examples include the annual Philadelphia Sports Club Kickball season, pre-chief retreat for the PGY-4’s in April, and Philadelphia Blue Cross Broad Street 10-Miler.

 Women in Otolaryngology

-The official Jefferson chapter for Women in Otolaryngology was established in 2015 by Chief Residents Jill D’Souza, MD and Natalie Vercillo, MD, under the faculty guidance of Nemours/A.I. duPont Hospital for Children attending physician Dr. Heather Nardone, MD.
+The official Jefferson chapter for Women in Otolaryngology was established in 2015 by two Chief Residents under the faculty guidance of Nemours/A.I. duPont Hospital for Children attending physician Dr. Heather Nardone, MD.

 This group meets quarterly over dinner to discuss challenges faced by each group member, examine the role of women in otolaryngology, and support career development within the group.
 As the number of women joining the surgical field, and Otolaryngology-Head and Neck Surgery, continues to rise, we foster a community of like-minded individuals to advance the specialty with specific attention to supporting women otolaryngologists and women in surgery.